Frequently Asked Questions - Review of the Industrial Hemp Act

 Can I have an industrial hemp licence and supply industrial hemp seed and/or material to a medicinal cannabis licence-holder?

-This will be covered by the “dual licencing” arrangements to be developed by NRE Tas.
+Yes, an industrial hemp licensee may supply industrial hemp seed or material to a medicinal cannabis licence holder.
+The industrial hemp licensee must keep accurate records of the supply of industrial hemp for the duration of their licence.
 Note that the Australian Government’s Office of Drug Control (ODC) advises that medicinal cannabis material must be covered by an appropriate medicinal cannabis licence and permit at all stages in the production process.
 For more information about medicinal cannabis licencing contact the ODC at www.odc.gov.au

-Can I supply (or use) raw hemp by-product as a horticultural mulch and/or compost?
+Can I supply (or use) raw industrial hemp by-product as a horticultural mulch and/or compost?

 After industrial hemp seed is harvested, there is a large amount of residue or by-product (i.e. hemp stalks) left over that could potentially be used as a horticultural mulch or compost.
 Hemp stalks may include some viable seeds which could germinate volunteer plants.
 Existing licensees who grow industrial hemp may already use raw hemp by-product as a mulch or compost material on their premises.
 A potential value-add pathway for Tasmania’s industry is to enable the supply of raw (untreated) hemp bales to licenced persons for use as horticultural mulch in orchards, vineyards and as a composting material.
 This would also reduce waste and contribute to a circular economy.

-NRE Tas will establish a licence pathway and work with the THA on a pilot to licence the supply of raw (untreated) hemp bales to licenced persons as a horticultural mulch or compost on selected properties.
+NRE Tas is working with the THA on a pilot to licence the supply of raw (untreated) hemp bales to licenced persons as a horticultural mulch or compost on selected properties.
 Licensees would need to ensure the destruction of volunteer plants, which is an existing licence condition.

 A pilot approach initially will help to determine the potential demand and the additional compliance and monitoring requirements.

-Can I cultivate hemp as a cover crop?
+Can I cultivate industrial hemp as a cover crop?

-NRE Tas will update licence conditions to clarify that industrial hemp can be cultivated as a cover crop (to retain soil moisture, reduce erosion, improve soil health, etc.).
-NRE Tas will develop a policy for cultivating industrial hemp as a cover crop in consultation with the Tasmanian Hemp Association.
+Yes, industrial hemp can be cultivated as a cover crop (to retain soil moisture, reduce erosion, improve soil health, etc.).
+NRE Tas will develop a policy and advice to licensees for cultivating industrial hemp as a cover crop in consultation with the Tasmanian Hemp Association.

 Non-viable (hulled) industrial hemp seed and hemp seed oil, and harvested hemp stalks with all leaves, flowers or seeds removed can safely be fed to animals due to the low risk of THC contamination from these parts of the plant.
 However, the vegetative parts (green leaves, stems and flowers) of the industrial hemp plant may contain low levels of THC which could concentrate (or bioaccumulate) in animal tissues and transfer to animal products for human consumption such as milk or meat.